- Review of:

 Qihoo 360 is a Chinese internet security company well known for its antivirus software.
 It is a relatively new player on the robot vacuum cleaners market.
 They released their first robot vacuum a year ago, and today, they have three models that are highly rated by customers and reviewers.
 Recently, we reviewed the 360 S6 and S5 models; now, we are going to talk about the latest and most powerful 360 S7 robot vacuum cleaner.

 The 360 S7 is a high-end device that can compete with the flagship robot vacuums available on the market.
-With a price under $460 (or $399 with the coupon code GB-360S7), it is a good alternative to the more expensive iRobot Roomba i7 / s9, Neato D7 and Roborock S6, since it offers almost the same or even better features at a lower price.
+With a price under $400, it is a good alternative to the more expensive iRobot Roomba i7 / s9, Neato D7 and Roborock S6, since it offers almost the same or even better features at a lower price.
 We conducted a lot of tests on the 360 S7, and in this review, we will share our thoughts about this device.

 Appearance and build quality